-ARTS 297 Painting IV
+ARTS 297 Painting IV 3 cr.
+(1 + 4)

 This is an advanced painting course, which allows the student to develop a personal artistic style and more sophisticated, portfolio quality work.
 Painting and studio practice will be emphasized, to develop understanding of independent studio work.
 Students will develop an artist's statement and propose a course of study for the semester, articulating a plan for research and development of a self-directed and a complete body of work for exhibition at the end of the semester.
 There will be attention directed to the development of personal stylistic innovation and the creation of visual consistency.
 Formal and informal critiques will be frequent, to introduce vocabulary, and a shared understanding of the studio experience.
-Prerequisite(s): ARTS 296.
 Code 3 course fee.
+Prerequisite(s): ARTS 296